You Will Know the Truth and the Truth Will Set You Free

 These 27 books are shot through with references to the physical resurrection of Jesus from the dead.
 For example, here in John 20:27–28, Jesus appears to Thomas, one of his disciples who had refused to believe that Jesus was raised, and says, “Put your finger here, and see my hands; and put out your hand, and place it in my side.
 Do not disbelieve, but believe.”
 And Thomas answered him, “My Lord and my God!”

 A Thousand Miles from Myth

 These accounts of what happened in the life of Jesus are a thousand miles removed from myth — say like Greek or Roman mythology shrouded in a distant past that does not connect with real history.
 The New Testament books are talking about real history.
 Pilate, the Roman governor, Herod the king from Galilee, Caiaphas, the High priest.
 These are not mythical figures.
 These people are known from history outside the Bible.

 The accounts of the New Testament (the 27 books) were all written while eyewitnesses were still alive.
-Paul's letters were written 15 to 30 years after the death of Jesus.
+Paul’s letters were written fifteen to thirty years after the death of Jesus.
 In one of them, he mentions the fact that 500 people had seen the risen Jesus at one time and that most of them were still alive (1 Corinthians 15:6).
 Most of the books, maybe all of them were written before AD 70, forty years after the death of Jesus.
 And even if John was written by the aged apostle around AD 90, the time is short.

 Real History — Remembered and Witnessed